Devmack95/Sneakers-R-US/README.md

 ## Description

-Sneakers R' Us is a website for your local sneaker heads to safely buy/sell their new/used sneakers.
-They can also find links to other websites to buy accessories for their sneakers.
+Sneakers R' Us is a website for your local sneaker head to safely buy/sell their new/used sneakers.
+They can also buy accessories for their sneakers or find accessories links for other websites.

 ## MVP
 * Back-end Routes
 * Front-end Design
 * CSS styling
+* Links to other websites

 ## Post-MVP
 * Communication between buyer and seller